 Light and temperature

 Make sure you put your pothos in a room that receives a medium amount of natural light (even if it’s from a window on the other side of the room).
-Though it can tolerate low-light conditions, too little light will slow the growth of your plant considerably.
+Though it can tolerate low-light conditions, too little light will slow the growth of your plant considerably (in addition to causing the plant to produce all green leaves).

 For that reason, I recommend placing your Marble Queen near a window.
 With proper acclimation, it can handle quite a bit of sun; however if you notice the leaves starting to pale, that’s a sign your pothos is getting too much direct sun.